 Something that my Momma & I had talked about taking part in for years.
 After having learned about the gifted women of Gee’s Bend, Alabama, back in the early 2000’s.

 We, like many, wanted to learn something that was an essential way of life for our ancestors.
-A means for keeping warm, providing shelter, and keeping the cold out by insulating ceilings, drafty windows and walls.
+A means for providing shelter, and keeping the cold out by insulating ceilings, drafty windows and walls.
 Has since been reenvisioned as Art!

 I mean, high art that now hangs in the Smithsonian and other notable museums around the globe.

 In relation to the women of Gee’s Bend.
 These are but of few of the articles that have captured my attention over the years:

 Click here to for an engrossing, short documentary from the New York Times Op-Docs.

 …and serendipitously, last spring on April 25, I received this electronic invitation:

 Gray Center invites you to join us for a quilting retreat with China Pettway and Mary Ann Pettway of the Gee’s Bend Quilting Collective.
 China and Mary Ann will share their unique quilting styles as participants explore the work of their hands and the spirituality of quilting.

 After flying across the country (from my home in the Pacific Northwest) into Arkansas, just days prior.
 I left my family’s farm mid-morning due to choosing to drive across the state line into Mississippi, for what was to be a short – three-hour road trip.
 Thusly, allowing me to sightsee and settle into the south along the way.
 And, as I approached my destination, I was ushered down a long lane of trees.
 Which provided a lush canopy of emerald & sage green, burnt orange, cardamom yellow, and rusty red leaves – leading me towards the 700+ acre camp ground of the Gray Center’s sprawling sanctuary.
 This divine hideaway is where I found myself staying for the next five days.